Skip to Main Content

 Description:

-Postbaccalaureate Researchers will have the opportunity to investigate insights into the critical molecular and biological drivers of aging as well as translation of that research into new therapies which will improve healthspan.
-They will conduct biomedical research to combat diseases of aging, such as Alzheimer's, Parkinson's, cancer, macular degeneration, heart disease, and diabetes.
+The Buck Postbaccalaureate Research Program offers recent graduates a 2-year opportunity to investigate insights into critical molecular and biological drivers of aging as well as translation of that research into new therapies to improve healthspan.
+Postbaccalaureate Researchers will conduct biomedical research to combat diseases of aging, such as Alzheimer's, Parkinson's, cancer, and diabetes.
 The position will entail research assistant duties as well as training opportunities, which will include a mentored research project.
-The Program emphasizes both laboratory and communication skills training to develop well-rounded future scientists, healthcare professionals, and policy makers.
+International students are eligible to apply via OPT.

 Program Learning Objectives: